 Henri Cartier-Bresson: Geometric pleasure

-But the photograph has some of the well-known elements that often make up a Henri Cartier-Bresson photograph: There is the element of timing (“the decisive moment”), which in this seems more important than any, and then there are the pleasing geometric shapes that align with each other and make a strong image.
-“The greatest joy for me is geometry; that means a structure”, as Henri Cartier-Bresson said.
+But the photograph has some of the well-known elements that often make up a Henri Cartier-Bresson photograph: There is the element of timing (“the decisive moment”), which in this case seems more important than anything else, and then there are the pleasing geometric shapes that align with each other and create a strong image.
+“The greatest joy for me is geometry; that means a structure,” as Henri Cartier-Bresson said.

 Buy the new eBook